ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 For Entrust DataControl v4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
 For VMware vCenter Server® instances that are not private-only, Entrust DataControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

-These rules allow you to enable internet access for the Entrust virtual machines (VMs).
+These rules enable internet access for the Entrust virtual machines (VMs).
 If internet access is not enabled, the license that is applied to your Entrust DataControl installation will expire after a year.

 For private-only vCenter Server environments, the VMware® NSX Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
 Therefore, the firewall and SNAT rules are not defined.
 As a result, internet connectivity cannot be enabled for private-only instances and Entrust licenses expire annually.
 {: note}